Helsinki-NLP/OPUS-CAT/README.md

 # Fiskmo MT Engine and CAT plugins

 Fiskmo MT Engine is a Windows-based machine translation system built on the Marian NMT framework.
 Fiskmo MT Engine makes it possible to use a large selection of advanced neural machine translation models natively on Windows computers.
-The primary purpose of Fiskmo MT Engine is to provide professional translator local, secure, and confidential neural machine translation in computer-assisted translation tools (CAT tools), which are usually Windows-based.
+The primary purpose of Fiskmo MT Engine is to provide professional translators local, secure, and confidential neural machine translation in computer-assisted translation tools (CAT tools), which are usually Windows-based.
 To that end, there are plugins available for two of the most popular CAT tools, SDL Trados Studio and memoQ.

 ## Quickstart for translators